petervaro/meaculpa/README.md

 > `mc_INVALID_VALUE(3)`, `mc_INVALID_VALUE(4)` and `mc_INVALID_VALUE(5)` should
 > be used.

-There is another implicit advantage of markers: one can mute all the marked errors of the same base, by simply passing or `|`-ing the error without any marker as/to the mute-flag.
+There are two implicit advantages of the markers: one can mute all the marked errors of the same base, by simply passing or `|`-ing the error without any markera as/to the mute-flags, and one can handle all marked errors of the same base, without the need to explicitly check every marked version of it.

 **`mc_Error` representation functions:**